Most business owners come to me wanting a simple answer to this question.

 - 60% SEO investment

-- Scale what works
+- Scale exactly what works — utilize data

 - Build long-term assets